 Interview Question Tips

 - Don’t say that you’ve never managed a team before.
-Even if you’ve no working experience, you still need to come up with a story or narrative about a situation you took the leadership role.
+Even if you’ve no working experience, you still need to come up with a story or narrative about a situation in which you took the leadership role.

 - Don’t say ‘I’m not sure‘ or ‘I’ve never thought about it‘.
 Also, don’t say ‘I don’t have a management style, I just accomplish the department objectives’.
 You’ll come across as someone that lacks interest in their team and company culture.